Matthew J. Thomas

 |Washington, DC||v. +1.202.772.5971||f. +1.202.772.1672|

-Matthew J. Thomas has more than twenty years of experience in maritime and international trade regulation and government affairs, representing leading shipowners, energy and trading companies, ports, P&I clubs, shipyards, and marine terminal operators.
+Matthew J. Thomas has more than twenty years of experience in international trade, transport and maritime regulation and government affairs, representing leading energy and commodities companies, shipowners, governments, insurers, investors, ports, shipyards, and marine terminal operators.

 Throughout his career, Mr. Thomas has built strong relationships with U.S. government officials, trade associations, and the local legal and lobbying community.
 He guides international businesses in their dealings with the Departments of State, Treasury, Commerce, Transportation, as well as independent regulatory agencies and Congress.